Configure container update frequency for Microsoft Connected Cache for Enterprise and Education

 Important

-In the event of a critical security patch, Microsoft may elect to initiate a Connected Cache update to your cache node as soon as possible (even if the cache node has been set to the Slow Ring).
+In the event of a critical security patch, Microsoft might initiate a Connected Cache update to your cache node as soon as possible, regardless of the update ring setting.
 Visit the Release notes page for a detailed changelog of each Connected Cache update.

 Updating Connected Cache Linux Components